NYUMaLab/WM_resource_allocation/README.md

-## Working memory resource allocation
+## Working memory resource allocation (archival copy)

+This is a Ma lab copy of the original GitHub repository and code base, kept here for archival purposes.
+Please go to https://github.com/aspenyoo/WM_resource_allocation for possible updates.

 This repository accompanies the paper *Strategic allocation of working memory resource* by Yoo, Klyszejko, Curtis, & Ma (2018, Sci Reports). [\[link\]](https://www.nature.com/articles/s41598-018-34282-1.pdf)